{//% unless portal.user.is_agent %} Tickets

 By crossing out Flight Package has been sent, you indicate that this automation only applies to aircraft changes wherein a flight package has not been sent.
 In this example, the system ignores whether or not the ACARS or ATC are sent.

-Interaction 1 Click the Compute and Send list item.
+Interaction 2 Click the Compute and Send list item.

 Interaction 1 Click the Save button.

-In the event of an aircraft change, this automation recomputes and sends the new flight computation, provided the initial flight plan package has not been sent.
+In the event of an aircraft change, this automation recomputes and sends the new flight computation, provided the initial Flight Plan package has not been sent.

 Clicking Save saves the automation event to the Automation Events list; clicking Cancel closes the Add Automation Event dialog without saving the information entered.